A guide for schools and education professionals

 Fostering

-Fostering is giving a child a stable and caring home when their parents are unable to look after them for some reason.
+Fostering is giving a child a stable and caring home when their parents are unable to look after them.
 Portsmouth foster carers provide a safe place and the support that these children and young people need to thrive, whatever situation they have come from.
 A weekly allowance is paid to the foster carers to cover the costs of looking after the child.

 A more recent innovation in fostering has been the use of the Mockingbird programme.
-For more information about this programme please contact the Mockingbird Liaison Offer at [email protected] or visit The Mockingbird Model of foster care – Foster Portsmouth.
+For more information about this programme please contact the Mockingbird Liaison Offer at [email protected] or visit The Mockingbird Model of foster care.

 Building Your Future